What is a Phone Screen for a Job and How to Prep for It

 Tailor your application materials

 Customizing your application documents to reflect specific job requirements and corporate culture can significantly increase your chances of getting noticed.
-This involves using relevant keywords, aligning your cover letter with the company’s values, and ensuring your resume highlights your most relevant experiences that show you are a good fit.
+This involves using relevant keywords, aligning your cover letter with the company's values, and providing your resume that highlights your most relevant experiences that show you are a good fit.

 Highlight relevant experience and skills